solenya-group/solenya/README.md

             let els = el["state_slideChildren"] as HTMLElement[]
             els.forEach (c => flip (c))
         }
-    })
     }
+}
 ```
-`lifecycleListener` combines the callbacks on a `VElement` with a `Vlifecycle`.
-If you need to maintain state across lifecycle callbacks, store it directly on the DOM element.

 By design, these lifecycle events are not present on pickle components.
 Pickle components manage application state, only affecting DOM state via the virtual DOM.
 This lets you separate the very different lifecycles of application state and DOM state, making your code easier to maintain.

+While there's always pragmatic exceptions, the principles of pickle state are:

+ * Application state belongs on components.
+ * DOM state belongs on DOM elements.
+ * No state belongs on virtual DOM elements.

 # App